chloelcdev/noita-resurrection-mod/README.md

 ## Features

-- **Resurrection Option**: Upon death, a popup appears with the option to resurrect by clicking the "Bullshit!" button.
-This gives players a second chance to continue their run.
+- **Resurrection Option**: Upon death, a popup appears with the option to resurrect by clicking the "Noita'd!" button.
+This gives players another chance to continue their run.
-- **Game Pause and Unpause Mechanics**: The mod includes custom pause logic to freeze and unfreeze game entities, ensuring smooth transitions between death and revival.
+- **Game Pause and Unpause Mechanics**: The mod includes custom pause logic to partially freeze and unfreeze game entities, ensuring smooth transitions between death and revival.

 ## Installation

+### Steam Workshop

+1. Just subscribe to the mod https://steamcommunity.com/sharedfiles/filedetails/?id=3361653541

+### Manual

 1. **Download the Mod**: Clone or download the repository from GitHub.